MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/financial-services-bookings.md

 Each virtual appointment includes a Teams meeting link that’s sent to attendees in email where they can easily join from a web browser or in Teams on any device.
 Automated email reminders help reduce no-shows and enhance customer engagement.

+> [!SCOPE_QUESTION]
+>Find out whether to include Microsoft Booking setup tasks that aren't supported in the Bookings apps in Teams.
+For example, self-serve online booking page for customers, logo, service details such as price, buffer times, custom fields, scheduling policies, etc) that aren't supported in the Bookings app in Teams?

-And with the Microsoft Bookings web app, you can publish an online booking page where your customers can see available booking times, giving them the flexibility to schedule a consultation at a time that works best for them. ???After you set up your booking page, your day-to-day scheduling can be done through the Bookings app in Teams.
+> And with the Microsoft Bookings web app, you can publish an online booking page where your customers can see available booking times, giving them the flexibility to schedule a consultation at a time that works best for them. ???After you set up your booking page, your day-to-day scheduling can be done through the Bookings app in Teams.

-???How to fold in setup tasks in Microsoft Bookings (logo, service options, scheduling policies, buffer times etc) that aren't supported in the Bookings app in Teams?

 This article gives you an overview of how to use the Bookings app in Teams to deliver remote sales and service.

 ## Before you get started

 If you’re an admin, see [Virtual visits with Teams and the Bookings app](bookings-app-admin.md) to learn about the prerequisites for using the Bookings app in Teams, how to control access to Bookings in your organization, and recommended policy and admin settings.

+Keep in mind that only schedulers in your organization need to have the Bookings app installed in Teams.
+Staff who conduct or participate in virtual appointments don't need the app.
+They join appointments from their Outlook or Teams calendar or by using the link in their booking confirmation email.

 ## Set up a new booking calendar